Winter is a good time to remind ourselves of the potential risk of carbon monoxide exposure from faulty or unflued gas heaters or other gas devices.

 - ask for a CO leakage test to be conducted

-- ensure there is some fresh air intake periodically into your home
+- ensure there is some fresh air intake periodically in your home

 - don’t use a gas heater overnight or for extended periods